ESTABLISHMENT OF PARENTAGE

 Utah Administrative Order: If a Utah administrative

-paternity order established paternity, there has been no court order
+parentage order established parentage, there has been no court order

 determining his parentage or registering the administrative order for